Guide to the Beagle Button's sustainability values

 And we know that people care about joining us in this journey; an increasing body of evidence indicates that consumers around the world want both greater transparency and more sustainable options from brands.
 So, we hear you asking, how are you defining what counts as sustainable?
 Here’s our answer!

 We’ve formulated five core sustainability values, listed in detail below, which our products all contribute to.
-These were formulated with the support of Envsight Consulting, through a review of published literature, existing science-based sustainability indicator frameworks, and customer research.
+These were formulated with the support of Ensight Consulting, through a review of published literature, existing science-based sustainability indicator frameworks, and customer research.

 We’ve built up a broad selection of products across these five values, but we know that sustainability means different things to different people.
 For that reason, our users are able to select the aspects of sustainability that they care most deeply about when they create an account.
 So if you are particularly passionate about particular credentials, such as veganism, ethical supply chains, plastic-free or charitable donations, you can fine-tune your Beagle Button experience to find the most suitable products for you.
 By giving customers the opportunity to align sustainability with their values, and vice versa, we hope that we can make sustainability the easier choice.

-The five Beagle Button sustainability values - reducing waste, minimising emissions, supporting workers, protecting animals, avoid chemicals - are explained in detail below.
+The five Beagle Button sustainability values - reducing waste, minimising emissions, supporting workers, protecting animals, avoid harmful chemicals - are explained in detail below.

 Value 1: Reducing waste

 The world is beautiful and we want to stop filling it with our rubbish.
 Natural resources—such as land, water, air, minerals, forests, fisheries, fauna and flora—provide ecosystem services that support human wellbeing.
 Ecological processes maintain water purification, climate regulation, pollination, nutrient cycling and soil formation, among other regulating, supporting, provisioning and cultural ecosystem services.
 Environmental resource management is essential to maintain ecosystem integrity and ensure that ecosystem services are protected for future human generations.